In this Gardener's HQ guide, we'll explore cultivating Clintonia plants in your garden, indoor spaces, and other settings.

 Clintonia is a genus of woodland plants that are hardy perennials in nature.

 Clintonia has green tongue shaped leaves.
 They bloom in the late spring with pink, white, or yellow bell shaped flowers.

-They range in height from about 20 cm to 60 cm.
+They range in height from about 20 cm to 60 cm (8 to 24 inches).

-Common names for some of the members of the Clintonia genus include Queen cup, Corn Lily, Bride's bonnet and Bluebeard.
+Common names for some of the members of the Clintonia genus include Queen cup, Corn Lily, Bride's bonnet, and Bluebeard.

 Clintonia uniflora (Queen's Cup) by Brewbooks.

 Clintonia Picture by Chuck B.